Combining LLMs and Knowledge Graphs to Reduce Hallucinations in Question Answering: Cypher Generation with Zero-shot Prompting

 \subsection{Results}

-The results show that the proprietary GPT models - and in particular GPT-4 Turbo - consistently outperform the open-source models.

-\ref{fig:barplot} illustrates the number of correct answers produced by each model.
-The proprietary GPT models, gpt-4-turbo (47/50 correct answers) and gpt-4o (40/50 correct answers), significantly outperformed the open-source LLMs.
-In comparison, the top-performing open-source model, llama3:70b, achieved 23 correct answers out of 50.\
+The proprietary GPT models, especially GPT-4 Turbo, often outperform the open-source models. \autoref{table:correct_table} reports, for each LLM, the number correct out of 50, accuracy, and 95\% Wilson CIs. \autoref{tab:result_mcnemar} shows Holm-adjusted McNemar pairwise tests, with significant results at \(\alpha=0.05\) bold and starred.
+According to these results, GPT-4 Turbo and GPT-5 outperform all open-source models except Llama 3.3 70B, where the difference is not significant.
+GPT-4o also does not differ significantly from Llama 3 70B.
+The GPT models do not differ significantly among themselves.
+Within the open-source group, Llama 3.3 70B leads, outperforming 13 models, followed by Llama 3 70B, which outperforms 9.

-\ref{fig:scatterplot} depicts the relationship between the number of parameters (in billions) and the number of correct answers.
+\autoref{fig:scatterplot} depicts the relationship between the number of parameters (in billions) and the number of correct answers.
 Although proprietary GPT models were excluded due to undisclosed parameter counts, a general trend indicates that models with more parameters tend to yield better results.\

-\ref{fig:hop_plot} examines which LLM is most effective based on the complexity of the query paths (i.e., the number of "hops" between entities).
-It shows that while many models consistently performed reasonably well to very well on simpler, one-hop queries, only GPT-4 Turbo maintained high accuracy across more complex, two- and three-hop queries.
+\autoref{fig:hop_plot} explores model performance based on query complexity, measured by the "hop" count between entities.
+Most models performed well on simpler, one-hop queries, but only the GPT models maintained high accuracy on both of the more complex two- and three-hop queries.

-Overall, our findings indicate that for generating reliable Cypher queries from biomedical questions with a zero-shot prompt, the GPT-4 variants are currently the most effective models within the proposed framework.
-Among them, GPT-4 Turbo outperformed the newer GPT-4o model.
-However, further investigation with a broader range of questions is recommended to fully assess each model's capabilities.
-Additionally, the current methodology relies heavily on exact string matching between the query items and the Knowledge Graph entities.
-Introducing a similarity search mechanism could mitigate this limitation, potentially increasing the accuracy and flexibility of the system.
+Overall, our findings indicate that for generating reliable Cypher queries from biomedical questions with a zero-shot prompt, the GPT variants are currently the most effective models within the proposed framework.
+Among them, GPT-4 Turbo and GPT-5 outperformed more open source variants than the GPT-4o model.